cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Usage
 `cfy users list`

-List all users defined in this Cloudify Manager.<br>
+In non-LDAP mode, this command lists all of the users defined in this Cloudify Manager.
+In LDAP mode, this command lists all of the users who logged in to Cloudify and successfully authenticated with the LDAP system.<br>
-By default, when you generate the list of users, only the number of linked resources are displayed.
+By default, when you generate the list of users, only the number of user groups and tenants each user is associated with are displayed.
 You can retrieve full details with the use of a `--get-data` flag.

 #### Optional flags

 * `--sort-by TEXT` - Key for sorting the list.
 * `--descending` - Sort list in descending order. [default: False]
-* `--get-data` - When set to `True`, displays the full list of connected resources (users/tenants/user-groups), for each listed resource.
-When set to `False` displays the total number of connected resources. (default:False)
+* `--get-data` - When set to `True`, displays the full list of tenants and/or user groups the user is associated with.
+                 When set to `False` displays only their total number. (default:False)
 *  `-o, --pagination-offset INTEGER` The number of resources to skip;
                                   --pagination-offset=1 skips the first resource [default: 0]

 *  `-s, --pagination-size INTEGER` The max number of results to retrieve per page [default: 1000]